ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

     Executor
-        A core software component of Ansible that is the power behind :command:`/usr/bin/ansible` directly -- and corresponds to the invocation of each task in a :term:`playbook <playbooks>`.
+        A core software component of Ansible that is the power behind :command:`/usr/bin/ansible` directly -- and corresponds to the invocation of each task in a :term:`playbook <Playbooks>`.
 The Executor is something Ansible developers may talk about, but it's not really user land vocabulary.

     Facts
         Facts are simply things that are discovered about remote nodes.
-While they can be used in :term:`playbooks` and templates just like variables, facts are things that are inferred, rather than set.
+While they can be used in :term:`playbooks <Playbooks>` and templates just like variables, facts are things that are inferred, rather than set.
 Facts are automatically discovered by Ansible when running plays by executing the internal :ref:`setup module <setup_module>` on the remote nodes.
 You